liuyuisanai/CaffeMex_v2/README.md

 2.make -j && make matcaffe
 ## Installation for WINDOWS

 1.Find 'windows/' and you will know.
-Merged by R-FCN https://github.com/daijifeng001/R-FCN
+By merging R-FCN https://github.com/daijifeng001/R-FCN
 ## Feature

 1.Support both windows and linux platforms